jerickjoe111/launch-school/JS210/js_definitive_guide/08_functions.md

 ### Functions as Namespaces

 Variables declared within a function are not visible outside the function.
-For this reason, it is somethims useful to define a function simply to act as a temporary namespace in which you can define variables without cluttering the global namespace.
+For this reason, it is sometimes useful to define a function simply to act as a temporary namespace in which you can define variables without cluttering the global namespace.

 Suppose, for example, you have a chunk of JavaScript code that you want to use in a number of different JavaScript programs (or, for client- side JavaScript, on a number of different web pages).
 Assume that this code, like most code, defines variables to store the intermediate results of its computation.
 The problem is that since this chunk of code will be used in many programs, you don’t know whether the variables it creates will conflict with variables created by the programs that use it.
 The solution is to put the chunk of code into a function and then invoke the function.
 This way, variables that would have been global become local to the function: